maranomynet/libtools/README.md

 and `exclude` fields that describe the files to be treated as entrypints and added to the published package.json's `exports` field.

+If your package contains a `pkg.bin` field, the `buildNpmLib` function will exclude its contents from the `pkg.exports` field.

 Your `package.json` should be set to `private: true` and contain a `npmPackageJson` field with overrides for the dist `package.json`.